-I always recommend to start with your goal in carat weight.
-So when you go to search a site like James Allen, you can specifically only choose to see 1 carat diamonds.
+I always recommend starting with your goal in carat weight.
+So when you go to search a site like James Allen, you can specify only to choose to see 1-carat diamonds.
 See below a sample of what the search sliders look like.

 If you are under budget, congrats!
-Feel free to go for a heavier carat weight.
-If its over budget, keep adjusting the parameters of clarity and color to see how close your budget is reached.
-Hopefully you have found this Diamond Buying Guide helpful thus far.
+Feel free to go for heavier carat weight.
+If it’s over budget, keep adjusting the parameters of clarity and color to see how close your budget is reached.
+Hopefully, you have found this Diamond Buying Guide helpful thus far.
 Reach out and email me if you need help navigating these sites.
 To go deeper in this How To Buy Diamonds Guide, Click on this article to learn more about the 4 C’s.

 4. Choosing your engagement ring:

 What I love about the different engagement ring options is they can help with the visual tremendously.
 Let’s say you were shy about reaching a certain carat goal.
 A ring choice like a Halo, Vintage style, or 3 Stone ring will give it the extra size to appear much larger.
 So a .80 carat diamond on a beautiful Halo diamond engagement ring setting can be a stunner.